zaphosting/docs/docs/minecraft-worlds.md

 ## Connecting to FTP

 You can manage your world with a program like FileZilla Client or WinSCP.
 In our example we use FileZilla.
-Please reference the guide [FTP-Access](gameserver-ftpaccess.md) for connecting via FTP.
+Please reference the guide [Access via FTP](gameserver-ftpaccess.md) for connecting via FTP.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/yLRmnynxfBC7zpp/preview)